decent-finance/direct-android/README.md

 }
 ```

 Direct is included in `jcenter`.
-New versions should be available immideately after release, but if you're having problems with artifacts, please add these to your poject:
+New versions should be available immediately after release, but if you're having problems with artifacts, please add these to your poject:
 ```gradle
 allprojects {
     repositories {